fspruce/mind-ease/README.md

 - Removal of background on logo image.
 - Finding fonts that fit the project.
+- Microsoft Copilot integrated in VSCode to help speed up the code with suggestions.
-- No AI used for image creation or code snippets.
+- No AI used for image creation.

 #### Acknowledgement